Aachen Chapel of Hungary

 Are there guided tours?

-Guided tours may be available, providing insights into the chapel’s history and significance.
-Check the official website for details on tour offerings.
+Guided tours may be available through the Aachen Cathedral complex, providing deeper insights into the history and significance of the chapel.

 What’s the best time to visit?